The Best Time to Visit Tasmania

 A lot of visitors to Tasmania think they need to visit in summer, or risk freezing to death.

-Nothing could be further from the truth, and we think autumn – March to May – is actually the best season to visit Tasmania!
+Nothing could be further from the truth, and I think autumn is the best season to visit Tasmania – May and April in particular!

 Cool, dry days and crisp nights.
 Eggshell-blue skies and the slow creep of red, gold and orange as the leaves start to turn.
 Seeing the uniquely Tasmanian ‘turning of the fagus‘ is a must!